akamai/cli-eaa/README.md

 ## Examples

-### EAA event logs
+### EAA Event Logs

-EAA comes with two types of logs, the user access logs and the administrators audit logs.
+EAA comes with two types of logs, the user access logs and the administrator audit logs.
-For detailed description about each field, please refer to the product documentation on [https://techdocs.akamai.com](https://techdocs.akamai.com/eaa/docs/data-feed-siem).
+For detailed description for each event field, refer to the product documentation on [https://techdocs.akamai.com](https://techdocs.akamai.com/eaa/docs/data-feed-siem).

-You can pull EAA events either:
+You can retrieve EAA events one of these ways:
-- in near realtime using the argument `-f` or `--tail`
+- in near realtime using the argument `-f` or `--tail`.
-- or retrieve a period of time passing EPOCH timestamp in `--start` and `--end`
-- tune the acceptable delay vs. completeness with `--delay`, we recommend 10 minutes delay for full completeness

 If you set `-f` and date range, the `-f` option will be ignored.
+- retrieve a period of time based on EPOCH timestamp in `--start` and `--end`
+- tune the acceptable delay vs. completeness with `--delay`.
+We recommend 10 minutes delay for full completeness.

-Pull user access logs, block till new logs are received.
+Pull user access logs, block until new logs are received.
-You can stop by pressing Control+C (Control+Break) or sending a signal SIG_INT or SIG_TERM to the process
+You can stop using Control+C (Control+Break) or sending a SIG_INT or SIG_TERM signal to the process.

 ```bash
 $ akamai eaa log access --tail
 ```

-You may want a one time chunk of log for a period of time, let's say the last 6 hours:
+You may want a one time chunk of log for a period of time, for example, the last 6 hours:

 ```bash
 $ START=$(bc <<< "$(date +%s) - 6 * 60 * 60")
 $ akamai eaa log access -s $START
 ```

-On Windows platforms, you may use PowerShell
+On Windows platforms, you can use PowerShell:
 ```powershell
 PS /home/cli-eaa> $START = (Get-Date -UFormat %s) - 6 * 60 * 60
 PS /home/cli-eaa> akamai eaa log access -s $START